B. J. Upton: Tampa Bay Rays (2004–2012)

 Upton hit .273 with just nine home runs and 44 stolen bases in 2008 (second in the AL; while he led the AL in times caught stealing, with 16).
 However, he would become one of the team's postseason heroes, as he hit 7 home runs in the three post-season series' Tampa Bay played in.

 During the 2008 American League Division Series against the Chicago White Sox, Upton hit three home runs and drove in four runs.
 Against the Boston Red Sox in the 2008 ALCS he hit four home runs and drove in 11.
 In Game 5 of the World Series, Upton stole second base and scored a crucial game-tying run moments before the game was suspended due to torrential rain.
 It resumed two nights later and the Rays lost the World Series to the Philadelphia Phillies, 4 games to 1.

 Upton became the first Tampa Bay Ray to hit for the cycle, doing so on October 2, 2009.
 In 2009, he batted .241, his 42 stolen bases were third in the league (as he was caught a third-most 14 times), and his 152 strikeouts were fifth in the AL.

-During the Rays' June 27, 2010, home game against the Arizona Diamondbacks, Upton took his time retrieving a ball hit by Rusty Ryal into left-center field, allowing a double to become a triple.
-At the end of that half inning, Evan Longoria approached Upton in the dugout, obviously to mention his displeasure with Upton's effort.
-Upton immediately got upset at the criticism and argued face-to-face with Longoria, repeatedly pointing a finger in his face, until Longoria walked away while Rays player Willy Aybar grabbed Upton by the waist and took him away from the scene.
+During the Rays' June 27, 2010, home game against the Arizona Diamondbacks, Upton took a long time to retrieve a ball hit by Rusty Ryal into left-center field, allowing a double to become a triple.
+At the end of that half inning, Evan Longoria approached Upton in the dugout and argued with Upton about his effort.
+Upton and Longoria argued at very close range until Longoria walked away, while Rays player Willy Aybar grabbed Upton by the waist and took him away from the scene.
+Maddon found fault with how hard Upton ran after the ball after Ryal pulled it into left center field.

 In 2010, he batted .237, his 164 strikeouts were second in the American League, and his 42 steals were fifth.
 On September 11, 2011, Upton hit his first grand slam in a game against the Boston Red Sox.

 On August 3, 2012, Upton hit his 100th career home run.
 His brother, Justin, would also hit his 100th career home run the same day.
 On September 9, 2012, Upton had his first three home run game in a game against the Texas Rangers.
 In the final game of the 2012 season, Upton hit a base hit into left and was taken out of the game for his final appearance for the Rays.